tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 1. Download the [API Console code from Github](https://github.com/mulesoft/api-console).
 2. Save your RAML file to some place locally on your computer (such as weather.raml on Desktop).
-3. In code you downloaded from Github, go to dist/index.html in your browser.
+3. In the code you downloaded from Github, go to dist/index.html in your browser.

 	<img src="{{ "/images/restapicourse/apiconsoleraml.png" | prepend: site.baseurl }}" alt="RAML Console" />